amcharaniya/TAC/README.md

 ### Explore by Group

 This app allows users to visualize the trend in terrorism incidents by rebel group.
-Access the app at: <https://app.nicklotito.com/shiny/TACgroup/>.
+Access the app online at: <https://app.nicklotito.com/shiny/TACgroup/>

+Or run the app from R (follow steps 1 and 2 above) with the command `shiny::runGitHub('GroupApp', 'TACDataProject')`.

+You can also access the [source code for this app on GitHub](https://github.com/TACDataProject/GroupApp).